chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 Now when you build Storybook via `yarn build-storybook`, it will output a static Storybook in the `storybook-static` directory.

-## Continuous deploy
+## Continuous deployment

 We want to share the latest version of components whenever we push code.
-To do this we need to continuous deploy Storybook.
+To do this we need to continuously deploy Storybook.
 We’ll rely on GitHub and Netlify to deploy our static site.
 We’re using the Netlify free plan.

 ### GitHub